ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/server/databases/create-new-database/encrypted.markdown

 <br/>

 3. **Note**
-   * You will Not have access to the database if the key is lost.
+   * You will not have access to the database if the key is lost.
    * Download, print, or copy and save the key in a safe place.
-It will NOT be available again to you!
+It will NOT be available again!

 {PANEL/}